-17.6.
-Electrician Licence Allowance
+17.5 Electrician Licence Allowance

-- (a) Where an Employee is engaged and is working as an Electrical Tradesperson (as defined in the classifications of this Document), and where the Employee is required to hold an appropriate electrician's license, the Employee will receive an allowance.
-The Electrician Licence allowance shall be paid at the rates provided in Appendix B: Allowances. - (b) For the purpose of this allowance, an appropriate Electrician's License will be a QLD Electrician's License, or authorised license recognition from the QLD Department of Fair Trading.
+- 17.5.1 Where an Employee is engaged and is working as an Electrical Tradesperson (as defined in the classifications of this Document), and where the Employee is required to hold an appropriate electrician's license, the Employee will receive an allowance.
+The Electrician Licence allowance shall be paid at the rates provided in the table below. - 17.5.2 For the purpose of this allowance, an appropriate Electrician's License will be a QLD Electrician's License, or authorised license recognition from the QLD Department of Fair Trading.

-17.7.
-Qualified Technical Person Allowance
+17.6 Qualified Technical Person Allowance

-- (a) Any Electrical Mechanic who holds the qualifications eligible to be granted an Electrical Contractors' Licence, may be named as a QTP to an electrical contracting company. - (b) The QTP who is required to fulfil the role of endorsee to the electrical contracting company and sign the appropriate paperwork, will be paid the weekly all-purpose allowance, detailed in the table below. - (c) The Employer will support the QTP in meeting their obligations under the Electrical Safety Act.
-The QTP's role will include but not be limited to: - Investigations of any near miss or incident involving electricity. - Conduct random inspections of tradesman's work and oversee new tradesman work when they begin. - Be involved with review and implementation of new testing and commissioning procedures and any other procedure that involves electricity. - · Setting up safe systems of work.
+- 17.6.1 Any Electrical Mechanic who holds the qualifications eligible to be granted an Electrical Contractors' Licence, may be named as a QTP to an electrical contracting company. - 17.6.2 The QTP who is required to fulfil the role of endorsee to the electrical contracting company and sign the appropriate paperwork, will be paid the weekly all-purpose allowance, detailed in the table below. - 17.6.3 The Employer will support the QTP in meeting their obligations under the Electrical Safety Act.
+The QTP's role will include but not be limited to: - Investigations of any near miss or incident involving electricity. - Conduct random inspections of tradesman's work and oversee new tradesman work when they begin - Be involved with review and implementation of new testing and commissioning procedures and any other procedure that involves electricity. - Setting up safe systems of work.

-17.8.
 Statutory Authorities Allowance

-Any employee engaged in a plumbing, mechanical plumbing, sprinkler fitting or pipe trade classification, who is required to act on a licence issued by an appropriate state authority, will be paid an additional amount per week, detailed in the table below, for each week of their employment, regardless of whether or not they have in fact acted on such licence(s) during that particular week.
+- 17.7 Any employee engaged in a plumbing, mechanical plumbing, sprinkler fitting or pipe trade classification, who is required to act on a licence issued by an appropriate state authority, will be paid an additional amount per week, detailed in the table below, for each week of their employment, regardless of whether or not they have in fact acted on such licence(s) during that particular week.
 'Acting on one's licence' means signing notices and assuming responsibility to relevant authorities.
-The Employer will commence paying this allowance as soon as the Employee begins performing work which they are authorised by their license(s) to perform.

-17.9.
-Plumbing, Fire and Pipe Trades Licence Allowance
+The Employer will commence paying this allowance as soon as the Employee begins performing work which they are authorised by their license(s) to perform. - 17.8 Plumbing, Fire and Pipe Trades Licence Allowance

-(a) This allowance applies to employees within the classifications set out in this Document.

-- (b) An employee who is required to act on their Plumbing, mechanical, gasfitting or Sprinkler Fitters Licence(s) issued by the appropriate state authority will receive an allowance of \$1.90 per hour.
+- (a) This allowance applies to employees within the classifications set out in this Document. - (b) An employee who is required to act on their Plumbing, mechanical, gasfitting or Sprinkler Fitters Licence(s) issued by the appropriate state authority will receive an allowance of \$1.90 per hour.
 This licence will be classified as all-purpose. - (c) This allowance shall be paid for each day of employment whether they have in fact acted on the allowance.

-17.10.
-Welding Allowances
+17.9 Welding Allowances